HarperDB/documentation/docs/technical-details/reference/resource.md

 ```javascript
 Product.put({ id: ['electronics', 'laptops', '1'], name: 'Macbook', price: 1999.99 });
 ```
-And query:
+And query using a longer prefix:
 ```javascript
 for await (let product of Product.search({ conditions: [{ attribute: 'id', value: ['electronics', 'laptop'], comparator: 'prefix' }] })) {
 	// iterate through all laptops
 }
 ```
+Note that the query for `electronics` above will still return the `laptops` products, as the prefix query will match any records that start with the prefix.

-Multi-part primary keys work in conjunction with the REST and MQTT interfaces, where they can be accessed by URL or topic path.
+Multipart primary keys work in conjunction with the [REST](../../developers/rest.md) and [MQTT](../../developers/real-time.md) interfaces, where they can be accessed by URL or topic path.
 For example, if the `Product` table is exported, a product with an id of `['electronics', 1]` would be accessed by a URL like `/Product/electronics/1` or subscribed to through a topic like `Product/electronics/1`.
 And the URL `/Product/electronics/` will query all products in the electronics category (by using the `prefix` query above).
 And the MQTT topic `Product/electronics/#` would subscribe to all products in the electronics category.
 The parsing of REST and MQTT paths is performed by the `parsePath` method, described above, which can be overridden to customize the path parsing behavior.

 ### Throwing Errors